Regon94/SPH-videos/README.md

 # SPH-videos
-# Series of video files related to masters thesis on adding surface tension for  smoothed particle hydrodynamics code
+# Series of video files related to masters thesis on adding surface tension for a smoothed particle hydrodynamics code